Monnoroch/ColorHighlighter/README.md

 You can also turn on highlighting all colors at once.
 This mode has own highlighting style, so you can highlight all colors with underline and selected colors with filled rect.

-You can also enable icons, which will be shown in the gutter of a file.
+You can also enable icons, which will be shown in the gutter of a file (ST3 only).

 You can always turn off default keybindings via main menu.